AntoineAndre/1D_phase_measurement/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-In addition, we kindly ask you to acknowledge this phase measurement method and its authors in any program or publication in which you use it.
+In addition, we kindly ask you to acknowledge this library and its authors in any program or publication in which you use it.
 (You are not required to do so; it is up to your common sense to decide whether you want to comply with this request or not.)
 For general publications, we suggest referencing: Andre, A. N., Sandoz, P., Mauze, B., Jacquot, M., & Laurent, G. J. (2020).
 Sensing one nanometer over ten centimeters: A micro-encoded target for visual in-plane position measurement.
 IEEE/ASME Trans.
 Mechatronics.

-Non-free versions of this phase measurement method are available under terms different from those of the General Public License.
-For these alternatives terms you must purchase a license from FEMTO-ST Insititute (UBFC licensing office).
+Non-free and 2D versions of these phase measurement methods are available under terms different from those of the General Public License.
+For these alternatives terms you must purchase a license from FEMTO-ST Institute (UBFC licensing office).
 Users interested in buying a license can contact the authors alternatively at antoine.andre@femto-st.fr or guillaume.laurent@femto-st.fr or patrick.sandoz@femto-st.fr